-This policy enables a member of the College community to report a missing student or visitor to the College for investigative purposes.
+This policy enables a member of the college community to report a missing student or visitor to the College for investigative purposes.
 Teenagers and small children routinely attend planetarium, theater and conference events hosted by the College.
-Campus Security will take immediate reports on all persons thought to be missing and to immediately begin efforts to locate the person.
+DCSS will take immediate reports on all persons thought to be missing and immediately begin efforts to locate the person.

 Anyone seeking to report a missing person can be directed to any OCC faculty or staff member.
-Faculty and staff members are responsible for forwarding the information to Campus Security and should escort the reporting person to the Campus Security office located in Building #30 at the bottom of Parking Lot #1.
+Faculty and staff members are responsible for forwarding the information to DCSS and should escort the reporting person to the DCSS office, located in Building #30 in Parking Lot #1.

-Campus Security will immediately compile facts relevant to the report of the missing person and initiate an investigation.
-If circumstances indicate a Police inquiry is warranted, the Toms River Police will immediately be notified.
-Campus Security will support the investigation by providing whatever facts are available, including video recordings, photos, schedules, emergency contact and any other information relevant to the search for the missing person.
-Information regarding the report of the missing person will be documented in a Campus Security incident report.
+DCSS will immediately compile facts relevant to the report of the missing person and initiate an investigation.
+If circumstances indicate a police inquiry is warranted, the Toms River Police or Stafford Township Police will immediately be notified.
+DCSS will support the investigation by providing whatever facts are available, including video recordings, photos, schedules, emergency contact and any other information relevant to the search for the missing person.
+Information regarding the report of the missing person will be documented in a DCSS incident report.

-Campus Security Authorities
+Campus Safety Authorities

-While the College prefers that community members promptly report all crimes and other emergencies directly to the College Security Department at 732-255-0451 or local police through 911, we also recognize that some may prefer to report to other individuals or College offices.
+While the College prefers that community members promptly report all crimes and other emergencies directly to the DCSS at 732-255-0451 or local police, we also recognize that some may prefer to report to other individuals or College offices.
 The Clery Act recognizes certain College officials and offices as "Campus Security Authorities (CSA)."
 The Act defines these individuals as an "official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student discipline and campus student conduct proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."

-A Campus Security Authority is not responsible for determining whether a crime occurred, since that is the function of law enforcement and the investigatory process.
-Campus Security Authorities are required to report all allegations of a crime, even if the Campus Security Authority was told of the crime in context of providing emotional or health care support.
+A CSA is not responsible for determining whether a crime occurred, since that is the function of law enforcement and the investigatory process.
+CSAs are required to report all allegations of a crime, even if the CSA was told of the crime in context of providing emotional or health care support.
 Allegations of a crime must be reported whether or not the victim chooses to file a report or press charges.
-Campus Security Authorities may also provide victims or witnesses with assistance in reporting a crime to Campus Security or local police, or to any official or office which should be informed of the crime or complaint.
+CSAs may also provide victims or witnesses with assistance in reporting a crime to the DCSS or local police, or to any official or office which should be informed of the crime or complaint.